 Nursing education is a specialty area of nursing practice that requires a unique blend of clinical and educational excellence.
-Nurse educators use their clinical expertise to facilitate learning in physical and virtual classroom environments as well as clinical settings.
-In clinical settings, nurse educators assist students to correlate theoretical concepts to real time events to solve patient care issues.
+Nurse educators use their expertise to facilitate learning in classroom environments as well as practice settings.
+Nurse educators assist students to correlate theoretical concepts to real time events to solve client issues.

 Nursing leadership is a specialty area of nursing practice that requires a unique blend of expertise in nursing and the business of healthcare.
-Nursing leaders facilitate interprofessional teams toward innovative solutions within health care systems.
+As members of interprofessional teams, nurse leaders facilitate innovative solutions in the provision of care within healthcare systems.
 Nursing leaders shape safe, healthy and fiscally sound systems through creative application of theoretical principles.

 Upon completion of the Master of Science in Nursing program, graduates will be able to:

-- Integrate legal, ethical and diversity considerations into the practice of nursing.
+- Integrate legal and ethical considerations into the practice of nursing

 Questions?
 Want to Learn More?

 Fill out the short form below and we'll get in touch!